kmebright/DAEN-Contrail-Preventers/README.md

 ## Repository Contents
 ### Data
 Several of the data files for this project were too large to be added to the repository.
 The [NOAA data](https://www.ncei.noaa.gov/products/weather-balloon/integrated-global-radiosonde-archive) is available online and the Sky Image data can be accessed by reaching out to the team.
-The processed data used for model training and visualization appear in this folder.
+The processed data used for model training and visualization appears in this folder
 - data_with_isa.csv: includes International Standard Atmosphere (ISA) temperature along with the NOAA IGRA data
 - output.csv: training data with mapped Sky Image and IGRA data